Performance and social

 Participation ranges from competitive teams and individuals to teams where the focus is on simply being involved.
 Many of our girls enjoy social team sports like netball and hockey games for fitness and fun.
 With nearly 30 sports on offer every girl can find her niche and a sport that she can enjoy well into the future.

+As part of our commitment to growing balanced, well-rounded girls, all our Sports Programmes support her to be her very best – both on and off the field.
 Those who want to seriously pursue their sport will have every support they need to go as far as possible.
 They’ll benefit from intensive training and support programmes with some of New Zealand’s top coaches.
-They’ll have the opportunity to pitch themselves against other top athletes in local, regional and national tournaments as part of our Athlete Pathway Programme.
-They’ll also have the opportunity to play at Club level and, if selected, represent their country at international competitions.
+They’ll have the opportunity to pitch themselves against other top athletes in local, regional and national tournaments.

 Many St Cuthbert’s Old Girls have – and continue to – compete at international level and we are fortunate to be able to tap into this wonderful resource.
 Continuing to live by the St Cuthbert’s motto, By Love Serve, many of these athletes willingly give back to current students through coaching, mentoring and inspiring.